kubernetes/community/keps/sig-architecture/0016-20180601-identifying-api-usage-patterns.md

 ### Tying it all together: (How do I turn this on?)

 If all applications are compiled against a client-go (or other supported library) and support the env var `KUBE_CLIENT_SUBMIT_PURPOSE`, then deploying kubernetes itself with it set should enable all kubernetes components to begin transmitting identity and purpose.

-Setting this variable on all pods could be accomplished with an admission or initialization controller would allow all other applications in the cluster to do the same.
+Setting this variable on all pods could be accomplished with an admission or initialization controller allowng all other applications within the cluster to do the same.

 Currently this data is transmitted via user-agent, so configuring an audit-logging webhook, dynamic or otherwise, would allow centralized aggregation.

 ### User Stories

-#### Story 1
+#### SIG Component 'end-user' identification and usage patterns

 As a SIG member, who uses the components we curate and what are they doing with them?

-#### Story 2
+#### SIG informed test writing / conformance patterns

 As a SIG member choosing test to write/upgrade to conformance tests, what patterns and endpoints occur within our community vs what we currently test for.

-#### Story 3
+#### Developer with a relational / community view

-As a developer creating ginko tests, I'd like to know the existing tests and applications that have similar patterns or hit the endpoints I'm interested in.
+As a developer, I'd like to know the existing tests and applications that have similar patterns or hit the endpoints I'm interested in.

 ### Implementation Details/Notes/Constraints

 Audit-logging is not yet dynamically configurable, but is being discussed in the Dynamic Audit Configuration KEP.

 User-Agent is may not the field to use, considering the current expectation of what it might contain, both size and content wise.

-The data is interesting, because you get to see the callstacks for all the components in kubernetes, identifying the functions and line numbers making the calls.
+The data is interesting,
+because you get to see the callstacks for all the components in kubernetes, identifying the functions and line numbers making the calls.

 ### Risks and Mitigations

 Leaking callstacks from applications that don’t want to have the ability to be enabled.
 The default would need to be off, only when configured to do so via a KUBE_CALLSTACK_HASH style env var.

-To limit exposing local path names and source, client-go could instead generate a hash of the data (generalized, so its just the paths+linums under $GOPATH), however this would either reduce the data to, "I'm here for the same reason as last time, can't tell you what it is."
-While useful, it definitely reduces our insight, or adds some complexity to map the hashes back to their full context.
+To limit exposing local path names and source, client-go could instead generate a hash of the data (generalized, so its just the paths+linums under $GOPATH), however this would either reduce the data to,
+"I'm here for the same reason as last time, can't tell you what it is."
+While useful, it definitely reduces our insight, or adds some complexity if we need to map the hashes back to their full context.

 ## Graduation Criteria